Data for Business

 Background

-Data monetization is the practice of generating measurable economic value from an organisation's data assets — either directly through new revenue streams or indirectly through cost reduction, operational efficiency, and improved decision-making.
-For GCC enterprises sitting on vast stores of operational, customer, and market data, monetization represents an opportunity to transform a cost centre (data infrastructure) into a value centre that contributes to the bottom line.
+Data monetization is the practice of generating measurable economic value from an organization's data assets — either directly through new revenue streams or indirectly through cost reduction, operational efficiency, and improved decision-making.
+For GCC enterprises sitting on vast stores of operational, customer, and market data, monetization represents an opportunity to transform a cost center (data infrastructure) into a value center that contributes to the bottom line.

 Use cases

-Monetizing anonymised network and mobility data by providing footfall analytics, audience insights, and urban planning datasets to government and commercial customers.
+Monetizing anonymized network and mobility data by providing footfall analytics, audience insights, and urban planning datasets to government and commercial customers.

 Creating benchmarking and market intelligence products from aggregated transaction data that help clients understand industry trends and competitive positioning.